Making Sense of the New NCAA Basketball Rules

 Agent representation for college players

-The NCAA also announced a very convoluted way for college basketball players to be represented by agents, but only between seasons.
+The NCAA also announced a convoluted way for college basketball players to be represented by agents—but only between seasons.

 After each season, players will be allowed to hire agents, so long as they request an evaluation from the NBA Undergraduate Advisory Committee.
 The players can also receive meals, lodging and transportation from their agents, so long as the expenses are either at their home or school or associated with meetings with the agent or a pro team.
 Are you still awake, or has the bureaucracy bored you to sleep yet?